Learning with Importance Weighted Variational Inference: Introduction

 \section{Introduction}

-Variational inference (VI) methods seek to find the best approximation to an unknown target posterior density within a more tractable family of probability densities $\mathcal{Q}$ \citep{jordan1999,blei2017variational}.
-A common setting where VI is applied is when one is given a model that depends on a parameter $\theta$ and the goal is to optimize the associated marginal log likelihood, with the posterior density being intractable.
-Since direct optimization of the marginal log likelihood cannot be carried out, variational bounds involving the variational family $\mathcal{Q}$ are constructed as surrogate objective functions to the marginal log likelihood that are more amenable to optimization.
+Variational inference (VI) methods seek to find the best approximation to an unknown target posterior density within a more tractable family of probability densities $\mathcal{Q}$ \citep{Neal1998,jordan1999,blei2017variational}.
+In the standard Bayesian setting, the model is typically assumed fixed and the aim is to identify the member of $\mathcal{Q}$ that minimizes a certain measure of dissimilarity to the posterior.
+More generally, VI is applicable to models depending on a parameter $\theta$, in which case the primary goal is to optimize the marginal log-likelihood.
+In both scenarios, the intractability of the marginal likelihood necessitates the maximization of variational bounds, which involve the variational family $\mathcal{Q}$ and are constructed as surrogate objective functions to the marginal log-likelihood that are amenable to optimization. \looseness=-1